-Art challenges have become a huge phenomenon in the online art community, and are a great way to be a more active part of that community, get ideas and inspiration, feedback and suggestions, and especially focus on making art.
+Art challenges have become a huge phenomenon in the online art community.
+They are a great way to be more active in the community, get ideas and inspiration, feedback and suggestions, and especially focus on making art.

-So I set a challenge for myself – to collect the biggest and most complete list of art challenges possible!
+So I set a challenge for myself – to collect the complete list of art challenges possible!

-I have put together a list of 61+ (!) art challenges, all of which are still being held as of 2022 and all of which have great themes and great communities behind them.
+I have put together a list of 63+ (!) art challenges, which are still being held as of 2023 and have great themes and communities behind them.

 Table of Contents